vector-engineering/covidcg/API.md

     "location": string
       - Name of the specified location. e.g., "North America" "collection_date": integer
-      - Collection date, in javascript time (milliseconds since Unix epoch) "group_id": array of integers or null
+      - Collection date, in seconds since Unix epoch "group_id": array of integers or null
       - Represents a group of co-occurring mutation IDs.
 These mutation IDs can be mapped with the metadata map
       - null value represents no mutations within the specified genomic region